Captain9965/E-commerce-store/README.md

 ## Bug tracker:
 >1.
 User is logged out on refresh
 >2.
-Loading images in production
+What happens when there are no products?